SvetDrag/RockPaperScissorsBySvetDrag/README.md

 ```
 Welcome to Rock-Paper-Scissors!
 Choose your move:
-1. Rock
+--> rock
-2. Paper
+--> paper
-3. Scissors
+--> scissors
-Enter your choice: 1
+Enter your choice: rock
 Computer chose: Scissors
-You win!
+YOU WIN!
 ```

 ---